 - Must be enrolled in a degree granting program and seeking first undergraduate degree in the College of Liberal Arts and Sciences

-- Must be enrolled full-time as a junior or senior in the College of Liberal Arts & Sciences Fall of 19
+- Must be enrolled full-time as a junior or senior in the College of Liberal Arts & Sciences in Fall 2022

 This scholarship is not automatically renewable.
 If current award recipients continue to meet eligibility criteria, they must submit a new application each year to be considered for this award

 - Applications should be submitted electronically to email@example.com.

 - Applications are due by October 14, 2022.

 Contact on campus: